yevbar/lusid/README.md

 * Macbook
 * Python

-You can programatically control iMessage, here's how:
+You can programatically control iMessage with a self-hosted solution, here's how:

 ## Installing